jadlao/jadlao.github.io/_posts/2017-08-21-wikitunes.md

 ---
 layout: post
-title:  "Reflections on the Wikipedia Viewer & Itunes Song Listener"
+title:  "Thoughts on the Wikipedia Viewer & Itunes Song Listener"
 excerpt: "My thoughts on this project, what I learned, and what challenges I encountered."
 categories: [projects]